Crossbow-js/crossbow.github.io/_src/docs/tasks/how-it-works.md

 Crossbow is an advanced task orchestration system - it thinks of a plain function call in the exact same way as something more complicated, like spawning a child process.
-By unifying maybe types of tasks in this way, we're able to offer a composition model far superior to anything you've used in the past.
+By unifying many types of tasks in this way, we're able to offer a composition model far superior to anything you've used in the past.

 ## Plain Functions